 Before joining Munger Tolles, Mr. Kaplan served as a law clerk to Judge Pamela Ann Rymer of the 9th Circuit and Judge Alan C. Kay of the U.S. District Court for the District of Hawaii.

 Mr. Kaplan obtained his J.D. from UCLA School of Law, where he was elected to the Order of the Coif and served as a comments editor for the UCLA Law Review.
 Before becoming an attorney, Mr. Kaplan taught Government & Economics and English at a private high school in Los Angeles.
 He graduated from Dartmouth College in 2003, magna cum laude, with a degree in philosophy.

-Mr. Kaplan serves on the Board of Directors of the Bar Association of San Francisco’s Barristers Club and is the co-chair of the Litigation Section of the Barristers Club.
-He also serves on the Legal Pipeline Committee of the Advisory Council for the Bay Area Urban Debate League.
+Mr. Kaplan is the president-elect of the Bar Association of San Francisco’s Barristers Club and serves on the executive committee of the litigation section of the Barristers Club.
+He also is a co-founding vice president of the Jewish Bar Association of San Francisco and he serves on the legal pipeline committee of the advisory council for the Bay Area Urban Debate League.